 Weight Distribution Hitch Pricing

-- $200 and under: Budget weight distribution hitches are fairly simple in design and offer a good degree of stability, but not the most.
+- Under $200: Budget weight distribution hitches are fairly simple in design and offer a good degree of stability, but not the most.
 These hitches tend to use round bar designs, and some may even lack other required parts like a shank and ball to complete the trailering setup.

 - $200-$400: Hitch options within this price range tend to be heavy-duty in design, with low-end models using round bars and more pricier options opting for trunnion bars instead.
 Both options tend to provide extra parts to complete the trailer setup like a shank, ball, or sway bars.